Satay

 Satay (Note: /ˈsɑːteɪ/ SAH-tay or /ˈsæteɪ/ SA-tay, in the US also /sɑː'teɪ/ sah-TAY or /sæ'teɪ/ sa-TAY) or sate is a Southeast Asian dish consisting of small pieces of seasoned meat, seafood or vegetables skewered on sticks and grilled over charcoal.
 It is typically served with a sauce, most commonly peanut-based and accompanied by rice cakes, cucumber or pickled vegetables.
 Common ingredients include chicken, beef, goat, pork and seafood, while regional and vegetarian variations are also found.

 The dish evolved through a blend of foreign and local culinary influences.
 Middle Eastern kebabs introduced by Muslim traders, South Asian cooking techniques brought by Tamil and Gujarati merchants, and Chinese practices such as bamboo skewering and bite-sized portions were adapted in the port cities of Java, Sumatra and the Malay Peninsula.
 Combined with the use of regional ingredients and spices including lemongrass, turmeric, galangal, and peanuts, these influences gave rise to a distinctly Southeast Asian style of grilled skewered meat.

 Satay is widely consumed across Indonesia, Malaysia, Singapore, Brunei, Thailand and the southern Philippines, where it forms part of everyday meals, street food and festive occasions.
 Regional adaptations reflect local ingredients and cooking traditions, incorporating elements such as sweet soy sauce, coconut milk, turmeric and spice pastes, often served with ketupat, lontong or pickled condiments.
 The dish is prepared by hawkers, restaurants and home cooks alike, and has become a familiar feature of night markets and public celebrations.

 Through migration and cultural exchange, satay has gained international recognition, with notable adaptations in the Netherlands, Suriname, South Africa and Sri Lanka.
 It is regarded as a national dish in Indonesia and Malaysia and remains a prominent element of hawker and street-food culture in Singapore, Thailand and Brunei.
 The dish is also maintained within overseas communities such as the Indo-Dutch in the Netherlands, the Sri Lankan Malays and the Javanese Surinamese, where it continues to represent a link to their Southeast Asian culinary heritage.

 Etymology

 According to the Oxford English Dictionary and the Collins English Dictionary, the English word satay derives from the Malay and Indonesian word satai, also taken from saté or sate (ꦱꦠꦺ) in Javanese, and is ultimately traced to the Tamil word catai (சதை), a regional variant of tacai meaning "flesh".
-The Cambridge English Dictionary defines satay more generally as a Southeast Asian dish of small pieces of meat or fish cooked on skewers and typically served with a spicy peanut sauce.
-Alternative explanations for the word’s origin include a possible derivation from the Hokkien or Min Nan phrase sa tae bak (三疊肉), meaning "three pieces of meat".
+A common false etymology is that it derives from the Hokkien phrase saⁿ tè (bah), meaning "three pieces (of meat)", but this etymology is unlikely.